 In our 3D Design and Printing Club, students use industry-level software to manufacture and assemble their own products.
-For those who intend to pursue a university degree in engineering, architecture or industrial design, this is a chance to bring ideas to life while learning hands-on skills that can benefit an array of future careers.
+For those interested in pursuing a degree in engineering, architecture or industrial design, this is a chance to bring ideas to life while learning hands-on skills to get a headstart.

 Our i-Hub is a place where visionary thoughts become reality.
 Having this technology at our fingertips allows access to all aspects of design, technology, and innovation!